MichalWachura/Counter-Liczydlo/README.md

 # Counter-Liczydlo
-Counter for people that love aestheitc and want to focus on the work
+Counter for people who love aesthetics and want to FOCUS on the work A-most important, B - important, etc...

 24.01.19
 Things to do, add, and fix (about that I am aware of):